lab47/lace/DEVELOPER.md

 Another advantage (besides performance) of this approach is that the resulting code that builds up the target namespace has no dependencies on any other Joker namespaces -- not even on `lace.core`.

-That means a *core* namespace may actually depend on one of these (standard-library-wrapping) namespaces, as long as `std/generate-std.joke` has been run and the resulting `std/*/a_*.go` file has been made available in the working directory (e.g. by being added to the Git repository).
+That means a *core* namespace may actually depend on one of these (standard-library-wrapping) namespaces, as long as `std/generate-std.clj` has been run and the resulting `std/*/a_*.go` file has been made available in the working directory (e.g. by being added to the Git repository).

 #### Optimizing Build Time

-The `run.sh` script includes an optimization that avoids building Joker a second (final) time after it runs `std/generate-std.joke` to generate the `std/*/a_*.joke` files.
+The `run.sh` script includes an optimization that avoids building Joker a second (final) time after it runs `std/generate-std.clj` to generate the `std/*/a_*.clj` files.

 That optimization starts by computing a hash of the contents of the `std/` directory *before* running the script, and another one *afterwards*.

-If the hashes are identical, `run.sh` assumes nothing has changed in the `std/*.joke` files with respect to the `std/*/a_*.joke` files present prior to running the script, and thus there's no need to rebuild the Joker executable.
+If the hashes are identical, `run.sh` assumes nothing has changed in the `std/*.clj` files with respect to the `std/*/a_*.clj` files present prior to running the script, and thus there's no need to rebuild the Joker executable.

-(Of course, even if a `std/*.joke` file hasn't changed, any changes to `std/generate-std.joke` or any of the `std/*/*.go` files, handwritten or autogenerated, will result in a different hash being computed and thus a rebuild.)
+(Of course, even if a `std/*.clj` file hasn't changed, any changes to `std/generate-std.clj` or any of the `std/*/*.go` files, handwritten or autogenerated, will result in a different hash being computed and thus a rebuild.)

 #### Adding a New Standard-library-wrapping Namespace

-Besides creating `std/foo.joke` with appropriate metadata (such as `:go`) for each public member (in `lace.foo`), one must:
+Besides creating `std/foo.clj` with appropriate metadata (such as `:go`) for each public member (in `lace.foo`), one must:

-* Add the namespace to `*loaded-libs*` by editing its `defonce` definition in `core/data/core.joke`
+* Add the namespace to `*loaded-libs*` by editing its `defonce` definition in `core/data/core.clj`
 * `mkdir -p std/foo`
-* `(cd std; ../lace generate-std.joke)` to create `std/foo/a_foo.go`
+* `(cd std; ../lace generate-std.clj)` to create `std/foo/a_foo.go`
 * If necessary, write supporting Go code, which goes in `std/foo/foo_native.go` and other Go files in `std/foo/*.go`
-* Add the resulting set of Go files, as well as `std/foo.joke`, to the repository
+* Add the resulting set of Go files, as well as `std/foo.clj`, to the repository
 * Add tests to `tests/eval/`
 * Rebuild the Joker executable (via `run.sh` or equivalent)
 * Run the tests (via `./all-tests.sh` or just `./eval-tests.sh`)

-While some might object to the inclusion of generated files (`std/*/a_*.joke`) in the repository, Joker currently depends on their presence in order to build, due to circular dependencies (related to the bootstrapping of Joker) as described below.
+While some might object to the inclusion of generated files (`std/*/a_*.clj`) in the repository, Joker currently depends on their presence in order to build, due to circular dependencies (related to the bootstrapping of Joker) as described below.

-#### Understanding the generate-std.joke Script
+#### Understanding the generate-std.clj Script

-This script generates `foo/a_foo*.go` files based on foo.joke files.
+This script generates `foo/a_foo*.go` files based on foo.clj files.

 Given: